Khan/genqlient/README.md

 # genqlient: a truly type-safe Go GraphQL client

 This is a proof-of-concept of using code-generation to create a truly type-safe GraphQL client in Go.
-It is certainly not ready for production use nor or contributions (see [below](#development)).
+It is certainly not ready for production use nor for contributions (see [below](#development)).

 ## Why another GraphQL client?